Homemade German Chocolate Cake is a yummy recipe to make the German chocolate cake, coconut pecan filling, and chocolate ganache from scratch.

 This homemade German chocolate cake recipe looks like there’s a lot to it.
 It really isn’t as bad as it looks, though, because I tried to break everything down as much as possible.

 This method for making homemade German chocolate cake is an easy way to make a layer cake without having to use multiple pans.

-One tip – if you happen to cut one layer a little larger than the others, use that layer as the bottom layer of the cake.
+- If you happen to cut one layer a little larger than the others, use that layer as the bottom layer of the cake.

 Homemade German Chocolate Cake

 - 2 ounces German's sweet baking chocolate chopped

 - 2 tablespoons (10 g) Dutch cocoa powder